K-arl-c/ts-todo/README.md

   -  [x] new task button
   - [ ] task deletion
   - [x] new quote generation (with button)
-  - [ ] new image gen based on time of day
+  - [x] new header text based on time of day
-- [ ] function that takes info input into task creation field and will create a new div containing that information
+- [x] function that takes info input into task creation field and will create a new div containing that information
 - [ ] function that will delete and or hide tasks once button has been pressed
 - [x] function that checks time of day on page load
-- [ ] function that calls api to generate new quote on page load / on button press
+- [x] function that calls api to generate new quote on page load / on button press